rackerlabs/docs-developer-blog/_posts/2019-02-13-amazon-fsx-replaces-file-shares.md

 ---
 layout: post
-title: "TESTAmazon's new FSx is a strong replacement for self-managed Windows File Server"
+title: "Amazon's new FSx is a strong replacement for self-managed Windows File Server"
 ogTitle: "Amazon's new FSx is a strong replacement for self-managed Windows File Server"
 metaDescription: After decades of use Windows File Server are still around and being leveraged daily by corporate networks for sharing files.
 Now Amazon offers a managed serverless solution to reduce TCO for customers.
 ogDescription: After decades of use Windows File Server are still around and being leveraged daily by corporate networks for sharing files.
 Now Amazon offers a managed serverless solution to reduce TCO for customers.